March 15th, 2019

 Every few years I revisit the idea of building an ECG machine.
 This time I was very impressed with how easy it is to achieve using the AD8232, a single-lead ECG front-end on a chip.
 The AD8232 is small (LFCSP package) but breakout boards are easy to obtain online.
 Many vendors on eBay sell kits that come with electrode cables and pads for under $20.
 Sparkfun sells a breakout board but you have to buy the cable and electrodes separately.
 I highly recommend buying bags of electrodes inexpensively on eBay because having plenty will make life much easier as you experiment with this circuit.
 The signal that comes out of this ECG device (unlike other ECG machines I've built) is remarkably clean!
 It doesn't require any special spectral filtering (all that is accomplished on the chip), and it can be hooked right up to an oscilloscope or sampled with analog-to-digital converter.

-The circuit is dead simple.
-Just give the breakout board 3.3V, hook-up the chest leads, and a great looking ECG signal appears on the output pin.
+The breakout board is easy to use: Just supply 3.3V, hook-up the chest leads, and a great looking ECG signal appears on the output pin.
 I prefer using a LD33V to drop arbitrary DC voltages to 3.3V.
-While using a 9V battery isn’t the most power efficient option, it’s certainly an easy one.
-Since the AD8232 claims to only draw 170 µA, inefficient use of a linear voltage regulator probably isn’t too much of a concern for desktop experimenters.
+While using a 9V battery isn't the most power efficient option, it's certainly an easy one.
+Since the AD8232 claims to only draw 170 µA, inefficient use of a linear voltage regulator probably isn't too much of a concern for desktop experimenters.
 The low power consumption of this chip raises some interesting possibilities for wireless ECG analysis!

 I like inspecting the output of this circuit using my computer sound card.
 Probing the output pin on an oscilloscope reveals a beautiful ECG signal, but not everybody has an oscilloscope.
 I've seen some project webpages out there which encourage people to use the ADC of a microcontroller (usually an Arduino) to perform continuous measurements of voltage and transmit them over the USART pins, which then get transferred to a PC via a USB-to-serial USART adapter (often built around a FTDI FT-232 breakout board or similar), only to get graphed using Java software.
 That sequence certainly works, and if you already have an Arduino, know its sketch language, and are happy writing software in Processing, that's a great solution for you!
 However I found the sound card option convenient because everyone has one, and with a click-to-run computer program you can visualize your ECG right away.
 Note that I added a potentiometer to drop the voltage of the ECG output to make it more suitable for my microphone jack.
 Ideally you'll find a resistance that uses a lot of your sound card's dynamic range without clipping.